 Global Centre for Education

-Oxford is also a global centre for education with the main parts of Oxford Brookes University and Oxford University situated in the constituency, including 29 colleges (St John's, Keble, Balliol, Trinity, Wadham, Mansfield, Harris Manchester, Linacre, St Catherine's, New, Hertford, All Souls, Queen's, Teddy Hall, Magdalen, St Hilda's, Univ, Brasenose, Lincoln, Exeter, Jesus, Merton, Corpus Christi, Christ Church, Pembroke, Nuffield, Kellogg, St Cross, and St Peter's) as well as Regent's Park, Blackfriars, St Benet's Hall and St Stephen's House.
+Oxford is also a global centre for education with the main parts of Oxford Brookes University and Oxford University situated in the constituency, including 29 colleges (St John's, Keble, Balliol, Trinity, Wadham, Mansfield, Harris Manchester, Linacre, St Catherine's, New, Hertford, All Souls, Queen's, Teddy Hall, Magdalen, St Hilda's, Univ, Brasenose, Lincoln, Exeter, Jesus, Merton, Corpus Christi, Christ Church, Oriel, Pembroke, Nuffield, Kellogg, St Cross, and St Peter's) as well as Regent's Park, Blackfriars, St Benet's Hall and St Stephen's House.
 Oxford University consistently ranks as one of the world's top five universities, whilst Oxford Brookes has made its mark as one of the country's best modern universities.

 There are two campuses of Oxford and Cherwell Valley College, in the City Centre and Blackbird Leys.
 Ruskin College was founded in Oxford in 1899 by the Labour Movement with a view to providing education up to postgraduate level for adults with few or no formal qualifications.
 The college has had a presence in Headington since 1946 and has recently opened brand new facilities there.